CUBoulder-2018spring-ML4HCI/G-ClsReg-EyeTracker3D/readme.md

 ## Architecture

 The Tobii Eye Tracking Bar provides a low-level API which we were able to interface with.
-We took the data from the streams that the Tobii API provided and packaged it up into two seperate OSC messages, which were then sent to two seperate instances of Wekinator, one running a classification and one running a regression algorithim.
+We took the data from the streams that the Tobii API provided and packaged it up into OSC messages, which were then sent to two seperate models in Wekinator, one running a classification and one running a regression algorithim.
 The regression algorithim then forwarded its data onto our Blender model, which used an OSC receiver package to know where to look.
-The classification data was sent to a seperate Python script, which displayed the general region that the user was looking at.
+The classification data was sent to a seperate script, which displayed the general quadrant of the screen that the user was looking at.

 ![Architecture diagram](https://raw.githubusercontent.com/nearsr/EyeTracker3D/master/readme-assets/model-diagram.png)